Shop RNIB Donate now

 Read a story together

-Reading together is a lovely family activity family and borrowing books from a library gives you free access to all kinds of reading materials.
+Reading together is a lovely family activity and borrowing books from a library gives you free access to all kinds of reading materials.

-Below is a link to join the RNIB Library, but first here are some suggestions for things to try while you’re reading:
+Below is a link to join RNIB Library, but first here are some suggestions for things to try while you’re reading:

 • Pick a book to read together then find a comfortable space.
 Remember to check that the environment works for everyone: think about lighting and any external noise or other sensory distractions.